Flight Delay Compensation in the UK

 But you must remember that it’s worth finding out what you might be entitled to if you refuse the airline’s offer and insist on cash instead.

 Most people don’t know their rights on what compensation they’re owed.
-We surveyed European air travellers and found that 85% don’t know their rights, and globally 13 million passengers do not receive the compensation they are entitled to.
+We surveyed European air travellers and found that 85% don’t know their rights.

 Submit your delayed flight claim with AirHelp